Grilled Garden Vegetable Wrap is fresh yet filling. This healthy lunch or dinner recipe is a great way to use up fresh garden veggies!

 Followed by the grilled corn.
 I HEART GRILLED CORN.
 Just needed to get that out there.

 Grilled Garden Vegetable Wrap

-4oz 1/3 less fat Garden Vegetable cream cheese, softened
+- 4oz 1/3 less fat Garden Vegetable cream cheese, softened to room temperature

 - Place eggplant slices on a cooling rack, then generously salt both sides and let sit for 10 minutes.
 Blot away salt and moisture that rises to the top of the slices with a paper towel.
 Brush eggplant and zucchini slices with olive oil, then season both sides with grill seasoning.